US Cash Products-NY Harbor gasoline slides as supplies arrive

 U.S. GULF COAST <0#P-USG>

-Newly prompt Cycle 39 conventional M2 gasoline was seen done at 10.50 and 10.60 cents under August RBOB futures, down half a penny.
+Newly prompt Cycle 39 M2 conventional gasoline was done at 10.50 cents under August RBOB futures, down half a penny.

-Scheduling Cycle 37 61-grade ultra-low sulfur diesel traded early Wednesday at 4.50 and 4.75 cents over the August heating oil screen, unchanged from Tuesday's levels, but was later seen done at 3.80 and 3.85 cents over, down 0.75 cent.
+Scheduling Cycle 37 61-grade ULSD traded at 4.50 and 4.75 cents over the August heating oil screen, unchanged from Tuesday's levels.

 Newly prompt Cycle 38 54-grade jet fuel rose slightly to 4.75/5.75 cents over.